 • Identify duplicates and opportunities to optimize the number of reports

 The analysis helped to group similar queries/tables, layouts, prompts, and filter conditions to create an initial list of optimization candidates.
 DataTerrain SMEs then helped key users of the college evaluate options to rationalize the number of reports.
 A plan of action was created for every report and this resulted in an almost 60% reduction in the number of reports between the source and target systems.
-DataTerrain and the customer agreed on a phased approach to migration to ease change adoption by users and minimize disruption.
+DataTerrain and the customer agreed on a phased approach to transition to ease change adoption by users and minimize disruption.
 A calendar was published to block calendars of key users in advance and ensure their availability during key milestones throughout the project.
 The target environment readiness was also validated during this phase.

 • Creation of data models to handle data design